 International organisers

 Timi has been an organiser since her first year of university, being the main organiser of the maths competitions for two years before continuing her studies abroad.
-Now (even alongside her full-time job) she is leading the international competition for the fourth time.
+After leading the international competition for six years, she is back to being an ordinary member.
 In her free time she enjoys sports, spending time outdoors, singing and obviously doing maths.

 Hungarian organisers